-Hard times followed, the boll weevil destroyed the cotton industry in the South throughout the 1920s.
-Bad economic times got even worse with the crash of the stock market in 1929, triggering the Great Depression.
-The widow never remarried after her husband’s death and sold the home in 1926 for $6,500.
+Hard times followed, the boll weevil destroyed the Georgia cotton industry throughout the 1920s.
+Bad economic times got even worse with the crash of the stock market in 1929, triggering the Great Depression which lasted until World War II.
+Many farmers, merchants, banks, and businesses failed during this period.
+Nellie Little never remarried after her husband’s death.
+She sold the residence to C.W.
+Powers in 1924 for $6,500.

-In 1937, in the depths of the Depression, Home Owners’ Loan Corporation (HOLC) foreclosed on the new owner.
-HOLC sold the property in 1943 and it has remained in the same family ever since.
+In 1937, in the depths of the Great Depression, Home Owners’ Loan Corporation (HOLC) foreclosed on the property.
+HOLC sold the home at auction for $4,900.
+In 1948, the heirs of Minnie W. McDaniel sold the property to Mrs. Winnie W. McDaniel for the sum of $7,500.
 During the 1950s, the downstairs rooms were used as a boarding house.
-The homeowner had a home beauty parlor on the right side downstairs which was her main source of income.
-Over the years, the home was passed through family members but ultimately became abandoned in the late 1980s.
+The home was shared by 3 aunts, one had a home beauty salon on the right side downstairs, which was her main source of income.
+In 1987, the children of Winnie McDaniel sold the property to Eve Maria Griffin for $30,000.

 Eve Griffin owned the property until last year.
 She was a well-known lounge singer in the area during the 1960s and 1970s.
 She bought the house in 1987 but lived there years earlier with her mom, Hattie Mae Willie (Minnie McDaniels’ niece), and her 4 siblings.
 Eve’s younger brother is Ennis Willie, somewhat famous for his graphic novels.
 He wrote his first book Vice Town at the house in 1962.
 He wrote his novel drafts on a Royal typewriter he kept in the downstairs front bedroom.